Magnetic Field Effect on Dynamics of Entanglement for Time-dependent Harmonic Oscillator: Results and discussions

 where $y=i,f$, $j=1,2$ and frequencies $\sigma_{y,j}$ are given by

 such that $\omega_{y,j}$ are the quenched values of $\omega_{j}$

 Consequently, the solutions of the {Ermakov} equations now take the forms

-In the next, we inspect the obtained results to present different plots showing the behaviour of three quantities under various choices of the physical parameters.
-This will help to understand the magnetic field effect on the dynamics of our system.
+In the next, we inspect the obtained results to present different plots showing the behavior of three quantities under various choices of the physical parameters.
+This will help to understand the effect of magnetic field on the dynamics of our system.